plerros/helsing/README.md

 $O(\sqrt{n})$.

-In *helsing/configuration.h* you can toggle the algorithms and tune them, adjust verbosity, change the numeral base system, set a minimum fang pairs filter.
+In *helsing/configuration.h* you can toggle the algorithms and tune them, adjust verbosity, change the numeral base system, and set a fang pairs filter.
 Be sure to read the documentation.